On the Model Update Strategies for Supervised Learning in AIOps Solutions: Discussion

-R1.1][R1.4][R3.3][R4.1{\textbf{Generalizability of our results.} We discuss the generalizability of our results from two perspectives: 1) which scenarios can our studied AIOps model maintenance approaches and results apply to, and 2) the generalizability of our results to new datasets. }
+\textbf{Generalizability of our results.} We discuss the generalizability of our results from two perspectives: 1) which scenarios can our studied AIOps model update strategies and results apply to, and 2) the generalizability of our results to new datasets.

-\begin{itemize} \item R1.1][R1.4][R3.3][R4.1{\textit{Scope of the application scenarios}.
-In this work, we studied the evolution of the operation data distribution and the effects of different AIOps model maintenance approaches in handling the evolution.
+\begin{itemize} \item \textit{Scope of the application scenarios}.
+In this work, we studied the evolution of the operation data distribution and the effects of different AIOps model update strategies in handling the evolution.
 However, we did not consider other types of evolution in operation data, such as the changes in data format, or the addition or deletion of features that are caused by the evolution of the system under operation.
 Our study also focuses on automated failure prediction, thus our results may not generalize to other types of AIOps tasks.
-Still, our studied model maintenance approaches and results are applicable to other scenarios in automated failure prediction where the feature set and format formats do not change.
+Still, our studied model update strategies and results are applicable to other scenarios in automated failure prediction where the feature set and format formats do not change.
 When the feature set or data formats are changed, human intervention is needed to perform feature engineering that considers the new features or new formats.
 Nevertheless, even in such cases, our studied approaches and results are still applicable in the time periods when the feature sets and formats are stable.
-We encourage future work to extend our work to consider other forms of data evolution.}
+We encourage future work to extend our work to consider other forms of data evolution.